AMICUS CLINIC

 First week

 Most discomfort resolves significantly.
 Swelling persists but improves daily.
 You can shower (gently) after a few days once we've checked the incisions at follow-up.
 No soaking in baths or swimming yet.
-Light desk work is usually fine after 5-7 days at our Trivandrum clinic.
+Light desk work is usually fine after 5-7 days.
 Jobs requiring physical labor need 2-3 weeks off.
 No lifting anything heavier than 5 kg.
 No reaching overhead or stretching.
 We'll teach you massage and displacement exercises - gentle movements that help the implant settle into the pocket and may reduce capsular contracture risk.
 These typically start within the first 1-2 weeks depending on placement type.

 Weeks 2-4